 This article will teach you everything about Exposure Compensation – what it is, how to use it, and how it can help improve your photography and speed up your workflow.
 Read on to learn more about this powerful and easy tool on your camera!

-Before we delve into Exposure Compensation, let’s briefly go over exposure and what it is.
+Before we delve into Exposure Compensation, let’s briefly go over overexposure and what it is.
 Exposure is simply the amount of light entering the camera sensor.
 Exposure is measured around three key elements – Aperture, Shutter Speed, and ISO.
 Each of these elements work together and can be adjusted individually to capture the right exposure.
 To learn more about exposure, be sure to check out our article on the exposure triangle.

 What is Exposure Compensation?